stanford-ssi/balloons-Parafoil/README.md

 # balloons-Parafoil
-Guided descent of balloon payload with goal of returning to launch site
+Guided descent of balloon payload using a parafoil